-Disabled but not Unable: What defines Disability? by: Faith Valencia
+Disabled but not Unable: What defines Disability? by: Student Journalist

 For many, one of first things that comes to mind when they think about the word ‘disability’, is a wheelchair.
 Even the areas in public transport that are accessible for people with disabilities are mapped out by the symbol of a person in a wheelchair.
 However, the definition of disability is far broader than just having difficulty to walk.
 Having difficulty learning, seeing, hearing and speaking could also fit the description.
 But what really defines ‘disability’?

 When you first hear Tim McCallum busking at South Bank, the first thing you notice is his confidence singing opera songs that are melodic and nostalgically beautiful, sung in a romantic language such as Italian.
 There are occasional pauses in lyrics followed or preceded by a “thank you very much” or “have a lovely evening” in English, as though they were meant to be in the song.
 As you get closer, you see people drop money in the black container laid out in front of his microphone, a sign for his album dividing the busker from his spoils.

 “It’s not every day you hear a guy on the street singing arias at the top of his voice,” Mc McCallum said.
 “And okay the wheelchair and the dog I’m sure drew a few more onlookers than the usual busker, but as they say in the industry – `you gotta have a gimmick’!”